dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3208: Governments should prioritize rights over personal regulation.
+### T3208: The government should protect rights and freedoms, not intrude on personal lives.

 |Support|
 |---|